-How to auto mount LUKS device (encrypted partition) using fstab in Linux
+How to auto mount and unlock LUKS Encrypted Partitions at Boot using crypttab and fstab

 In my last article I had shared the steps to encrypt a partition using LUKS.
 Now in this article I will continue with LUKS disk encryption and will share the steps to auto mount LUKS device with and without encrypt key during boot up of the Linux node.
 If you have not enabled auto mount using secret key then you can use LUKS passphrase to manually mount the encrypted partition.